 Add tickets for students to buy!

 Add money for students to count!

 Add a number line and paper for students to copy numbers and write receipts.

-I know that was a lot to take in.
-Pin it this image to reference when you need it!
+I know that was a lot to take in when planning a pumpkin patch in your classroom.
+Pin this image to reference it later.

 Check out tons of fall activities in action in the blog post below!